zeeshanalipanhwar/Monti-Carlo-Simulations-of-2D-HP-Model/README.md

-3D Modeling & Simulations in Bioinformatics (CS06F)

-ASSIGNMENT: 01

-METROPOLIS MONTI CARLO SIMULATION
+# METROPOLIS MONTI CARLO SIMULATION

-OF
+# OF

-2D Hydrophobic-Polar model of Proteins
+# 2D Hydrophobic-Polar model of Proteins

-Name: ZEESHAN ALI, Roll No: I14-1623

-Instructor: PROF. HAMMAD NAVEED

 Results of the algorithm on different protein sequences